Debunking the debunker: Critique of letter to the editor “Prause et al. (2015) the latest falsification of addiction predictions”

 - 17 studies linking porn use/sex addiction to sexual problems.
 The first 3 studies in the list demonstrate causation, as participants eliminated porn use and healed chronic sexual dysfunctions.

-- The 40 studies linking porn use to less sexual and relationship satisfaction.
+- Over 40 studies linking porn use to less sexual and relationship satisfaction.

 - All the many studies on adolescents, which report porn use is related to poorer academics, more sexist attitudes, more aggression, poorer health, poorer relationships, lower life satisfaction, viewing people as objects, increased sexual risk taking, less condom use, greater sexual violence, greater sexual coercion, less sexual satisfaction, lower libido, greater permissive attitudes, and a whole lot more.
 (In short, ED is not the "most commonly suggested negative consequence of porn use" as claimed in the Reply to Gola below.)